Inspect Scout

 Scan Results

 By default, the results of scans are written into the ./scans directory.
-You can override this using the --results option—both file paths and S3 buckets are supported.
+You can override this using the --scans option—both local file paths and remote filesystems (e.g. s3://) are supported.

 Each scan is stored in its own directory and has both metadata about the scan (configuration, errors, summary of results) as well as parquet files that contain the results.
 You can read the results as a dict of Pandas data frames using the scan_results_df() function: